How To Build A Beautiful Stone Garden Pond In 8 Simple Steps

 The pond has been excavated and the sheet has been prepared; now it’s time to add those beautiful finishing designer touches with decorative aggregates and planting.

-There is lots to choose from - you could intersperse gorgeous Polar White Pebbles between striking Welsh Boulders, or create a stylish and consistent border with graphite grey Slate Rockery stones.
+There are lots to choose from - you could intersperse gorgeous Polar White Pebbles between striking Welsh Boulders, or create a stylish and consistent border with graphite grey Slate Rockery stones.
 Alternatively, the golden gravels have a warm, welcoming appeal and are very popular.

 Pond water reflecting trees